If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Prevent Air Duct Contamination

-• Check other parts: If you have a professional cleaning your air ducts, ask them to clean the cooling coils and drain pans.
+• Maintain the HVAC coils: If you hire a pro for maintenance, ask them to clean the cooling coils and drain pans.
+This prevents mold growth at the source.

 FAQs